Glamourdaze review of 1920s shoe fashions –

 Our photographer has captured some of the twinkling feet of the stars at rest, and we present these pictures to you to guide and govern your choice in making your selection of stylish footwear for the 1920s.

-1,2,3 – from left to right, Julia Faye‘s cinnamon brown kids are finished with the fashionable cut steel buckle and champagne heels.
-For Estelle Taylor – black patent leather pumps, round French toes, and medium French heel.
-Practical and very pretty!
+1,2,3 – from left to right, Julia Faye‘s cinnamon kids are finished with the cut steel buckle and champagne heels.
+For Estelle Taylor – black patent leather pumps are the rage, with round French toes, and a medium French heel.
+Practical and most pretty!
 Viola Dana‘s street shoes attract the discerning eye.
 White kid, with conventional flower outwork and low French heel.

-4,5 – left to right, Colleen Moore‘s favorite “comfort” shoe – brown suade sandal with medium heels.
-And next are Constance Talmadge‘s grey suade walking pumps, with dark brown leather straps.
+4,5 – left to right, Colleen Moore‘s favorite “comfort” shoe – which are brown suede sandal and a medium heel.
+And next are Constance Talmadge‘s grey suede walking pumps, with dark brown leather straps.
 Elastic inset holds the shoe tight across the instep.

-6,7 – left to right, French walking slippers for Lois Wilson; beige kid trimmed with straps of coffee kid.
-Smart black patent leather pumps made especially for Corinne Griffith‘s dainty feet.
-Simple but perfect lines and cut steel buckles suggest distinction.
+6,7 – left to right, French walking slippers for Lois Wilson; beige kid with straps of coffee kid.
+Pretty black patent leather pumps made especially for Corinne Griffith‘s dainty feet.
+Simple yet perfect lines and cut steel buckles suggest distinction.

 8,9 -left to right, Pearl grey suede walking shoes with French heels and decorative perforations – this is the first choice of the petite and diminutive Vera Reynolds.
 Finally – an evening slipper of rose and brocade was made especially for Mae Murray.
 Not only is it stylish but Miss Murray finds it comfortable too.

 Visit Royal Vintage Shoes for the perfect 1920s shoe